 Using advanced techniques and state-of-the-art equipment at our sports injury clinic, our physiotherapists can assess, diagnose, treat and prevent a wide range of varied health conditions and movement disorders.
 Physiotherapy can help repair damage, reduce pain and stiffness, increase mobility and improve your quality of life.

 Physiotherapy Treatments Available at Cape Byron Medical Centre

-In a relaxed, professional and nurturing environment, our physiotherapist Danni Turner works collaboratively with other health care professionals utilising the latest technology, hands-on therapy, our in house gym and active space, and on-field training to ensure superior health outcomes for all patients, from sportspeople to those looking to improve or maintain mobility.
+In a relaxed, professional and nurturing environment, our physiotherapists, Danni Turner and Andy Olson, work collaboratively with other health care professionals utilising the latest technology, hands-on therapy, our in house gym / active space and on-field training to ensure superior health outcomes for all patients, from sportspeople to those looking to improve or maintain mobility.

 How Physiotherapy Can Help You?

-Utilising a combination of technology and hands-on therapy our physiotherapist can effectively treat the symptoms of arthritis, ankylosing spondylitis, disc injuries, nerve impingement, neuropathies, scoliosis, sciatica, neck pain, and headaches.
+Utilising a combination of technology and hands-on therapy our physiotherapists can effectively treat the symptoms of arthritis, ankylosing spondylitis, disc injuries, nerve impingement, neuropathies, scoliosis, sciatica, neck pain and headaches.

 Sports Injury Prevention

-Our physiotherapist Danni Turner has a special interest in sports injury prevention and treatment, using on-field assessments, sports specific screening, hands on therapy and state-of-the-art equipment.
-Danni has extensive experience nationally and internationally with a multitude of sports including rugby, touch football, ballet, swimming, running, triathlon and yoga.
+Our physiotherapists maintain special interests in sports injury prevention and treatment, using on-field assessments, sports specific screening, hands on therapy and state-of-the-art equipment.
+Our practitioners posses extensive experience, nationally and internationally with a multitude of sports including rugby, Australian Rules footfall, touch football, ballet, swimming, running, triathlon and yoga.

-Danni works with workplace injury patients in the assessment, treatment and prevention of a variety of conditions such as overuse injuries, postural injuries and manual handling education.
-Danni can work together with your GP and other health care professionals to create an effective treatment plan.
+Our practitioners work with workplace injury patients in the assessment, treatment and prevention of a variety of conditions such as overuse injuries, postural injuries and manual handling education.
+It is imperative that our practitioners work collaboratively with your GP and other relevant health care professionals to create effective treatment and rehabilitation programs.

-Physiotherapy can be an invaluable tool in the rehabilitation process of a variety of conditions such as post-surgical health, general ill health, and post injury rehabilitation.
-Our physiotherapist Danni Turner utilises a variety of techniques and technologies, and works with other health care professionals to assist your rehabilitation process.
+Physiotherapy can be an invaluable component in the rehabilitation process of a variety of conditions such as post-surgical health, general ill health, and post injury rehabilitation.
+Our physiotherapists utilise a variety of techniques and technologies and work closely with other health care professionals to expedite rehabilitation timelines, general health and well being.